-By Andrew Galbraith, Clare Jim and Donny Kwok
+By David Kirton, Clare Jim and Andrew Galbraith

-Kaisa’s troubles come amid concerns about a broadening liquidity crisis in the Chinese property sector, with a string of offshore debt defaults, credit rating downgrades and sell-offs in the developers’ shares and bonds in recent weeks.
+Kaisa’s troubles come amid concerns about a deepening liquidity crisis in the Chinese property sector, with a string of offshore debt defaults, credit rating downgrades, and sell offs in the developers’ shares and bonds in recent weeks.

 Kaisa has the most offshore debt coming due over the next year of any Chinese developer after embattled China Evergrande Group, which is reeling under more than $300 billion in liabilities.

 The worsening health of China’s $5 trillion property sector, a major economic growth driver, is testing Beijing’s resolve to press on with painful structural reforms such as reducing high debt levels in the sector.

 Shenzhen regulators will hold a meeting on Friday to discuss liquidity issues at Kaisa and its peer Fantasia, local media Cailianshe reported.
 Fantasia had defaulted on an offshore bond tranche last month.